nathan-fiscaletti/ipstackgeo-php/ReadMe.md

     // or IP addresses.
     $location = $freeGeoIp->getLocationFor('github.com');

+    // You can alternately look up the information
+    // for the current client's IP address.
+    $location = $freeGeoIp->getClientLocation();

     // If we are unable to retrieve the location information
     // for an IP address, null will be returned. if ($location == null) {